vlcn-io/cr-sqlite/README.md

 ## Deltas

-Deltas between databases are calculated by each database keeping a [version vector](https://en.wikipedia.org/wiki/Version_vector) on each database.
+Deltas between databases are calculated by each database keeping a [version vector](https://en.wikipedia.org/wiki/Version_vector).

 Every row in the database is associated with a copy of the version vector.
 This copy is a snapshot of the value of the vector at the time the most recent write was made to the row.

 If DB-A wants changes from DB-B,
 - DB-A sends its version vector to DB-B
-- DB-B finds all rows for which _any_ element in the snapshot vectors is _greater_ than the corresponding element in the provided vector or for which the provided vector is missing an entry (https://github.com/tantaman/conflict-free-sqlite/blob/main/prototype/replicator/src/queries.ts#L59-L63)
+- DB-B finds all rows for which _any_ element in the row's snapshot vector is _greater_ than the corresponding element in the provided vector or for which the provided vector is missing an entry (https://github.com/tantaman/conflict-free-sqlite/blob/main/prototype/replicator/src/queries.ts#L59-L63)
 - DB-B sends these rows to DB-A
 - DB-A applys the changes
 - DB-A now has all of DB-B's updates

 This algorithm requires causal delivery of message during the time which two peers decide to sync.

-# (WIP) Implementation
+# Implementation

 `cfsqlite` is currently implemented as a set of views, triggers, and conflict free base tables.